ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The oblivious proxy resource interacts with the oblivious request resource by constructing a request using the same restrictions as the client request, except that the target URI is the oblivious request resource.
 The content of this request is copied from the client.
-The oblivious proxy resource SHOULD NOT add information about the client to this request, though some deployments or application use cases may warrant additional information; see
+The oblivious proxy resource MUST NOT add information about the client to this request without agreement from the client; exceptions to this requirement are discussed {{proxy-responsibilities}}
-{{proxy-responsibilities}} for more information.
+for more information.

 When a response is received from the oblivious request resource, the oblivious proxy resource forwards the response according to the rules of an HTTP proxy;